Check Node.js

 1. Ensure token is copied correctly (no extra spaces or newlines)

-2. Verify API key permissions in Workato UI:
+2. Verify API client permissions in Workato UI:

 • Required permissions: